-Microsoft introduced a robust Backup and Restore Tool in Windows 7, that let users create backups of their User files as well as System Images.
-The procedure to Backup and Restore files in Windows 10 changed, but you can still use the Windows 7 Back up and Restore Tool in Windows 10.
-This tool also lets you create back ups on to a separate drive on your computer.
-Lets us see how to create backups of your User files as well as System Images using this tool in Windows 10.
+Microsoft introduced a robust Backup and Restore Tool in Windows 7, that lets users create backups of their User files as well as System Images.
+The procedure to Backup and Restore files in Windows changed, but you can still use the Windows 7 Backup and Restore Tool in Windows 11/10.
+This tool also lets you create backups onto a separate drive on your computer.
+Let us see how to create backups of your User files as well as System Images using this tool in Windows 11/10.

-Windows 7 Back up and Restore Tool in Windows 10
+Windows Backup and Restore Tool in Windows 11/10

 You will be asked where you want to save your backup.
-You may select another drive, and external hard drive or a network drive.
-In this example I have selected my D Drive.
+You may select another drive, and an external hard drive or a network drive.
+In this example, I have selected my D Drive.

 Clicking on Let me choose will allow you to select the folders you want to back up and whether you want to include a System Image too.
 These will be backed up as per a regular schedule – which you can of course change.